LiaScript/docs/README.md

 #### 4. Box Drawing

     --{{0}}--
-The Unicode standard defines a set of characters/symbols, that were used in the past for drawing user interfaces and menus within the console.
+The Unicode standard defines a set of characters/symbols that were used in the past for drawing user interfaces and menus within the console.
-You can use these symbols too, or in combination with the upper symbols an shapes.
+You can use these symbols individually or in combination with the symbols and shapes mentioned above.

 ```` md